SciDAS/gpn-workshop/README.md

 Doing Genomics in the Cloud: From Repository to Result
 ====

 Computational genomics has become a core toolkit in the study of biological systems at the molecular level.
 To run genomics workflows, a researcher needs access to advanced computer systems including compute, storage, memory, and networks to move and mine huge genomics datasets.
-The Cloud provides scalable compute solutions to run workflows.
-In this workshop,  we will demonstrate how one can create a compute cluster in the Cloud using Kubernetes and run containerized genomics workflows.
-The Cloud workflows will include pulling high-throughput DNA datasets from the NCBI-SRA data repository, performing reference genome mapping of SRA RNAseq datasets, and building a gene co-expression network.
+The workflows will include pulling high-throughput DNA datasets from the NCBI-SRA data repository, performing reference genome mapping of SRA RNAseq datasets, and building a gene co-expression network.

 The Workshop:

 We will cover the complete deployment life cycle that enables scientific workflows to be run in the cloud.
 This includes:
- - Deployment/Access to a Kubernetes(K8s) cluster using Cisco Container Platform(CCP).
+ - Accessing a Kubernetes(K8s) cluster via the command line.
  - Creating a persistent NFS server to store workflow data, then loading a Gene Expression Matrix(GEM) onto it.
  - Pulling genomic data from the NCBI's SRA database.
  - Deploying GEMmaker to create a Gene Expression Matrix
  - Deploying Knowledge Independent Network Construction(KINC), a genomic workflow, to the K8s cloud.
  - Downloading the resulting Gene Coexpression Network(GCN) from the NFS server, then visualizing the network.

-There will also be presentations and talks on cutting edge technology and methodology!

-Sessions 1 and 2 will be split up by a lunch break.
-Sessions do not overlap and have different concepts so try to stay for both!

-# Session 1
+# GEMmaker

 ## 0. Prerequisites

 The following software is necessary to participate in the demo:
- - Cisco Container Platform CLI
  - kubectl - Kubernetes CLI
  - Nextflow - Workflow Manager
  - Java